MicrosoftDocs/azure-devops-docs/docs/boards/work-items/agile-glossary.md

 -   [Shared Steps and Shared Parameter](../../test/create-test-cases.md)
 -   [Test Plan and Test Suite](../../test/create-a-test-plan.md)

-You can use [TFS Team Project Manager](https://github.com/jelledruyts/TfsTeamProjectManager), an open-source client available from github to quickly determine which WITs belong to the Hidden Types Category.
+You can use [TFS Team Project Manager](https://github.com/jelledruyts/TfsTeamProjectManager), an open-source client available from GitHub to quickly determine which WITs belong to the Hidden Types Category.

 ## Hosted XML process model
 The Hosted XML process model provides support for customizing work tracking objects and Agile tools for a project by modifying and importing a process template.
 This process model is only available for select accounts hosted on the Azure Boards cloud platform.
 To learn more, see [Hosted process model](../../organizations/settings/work/hosted-xml-process-model.md).